LowerShotower/novation-launchkey-49-working-leds-custom/README.md

 NEW_UPDATE__11_02_18:  Master_button indication after device is switched off/on has been fixed.
 Switch between modes has been fixed.
 Quantize has been implemented (press Master,then fb_6).

+Holding Loop_btn, then pressing rb1 or rb2 while clips in this two scenes are playing will stop playing clips ONLY in the appropriate scene.

 Keybindings have been changed:

 Master_btn__off: fb1 - Device, fb2 - send,  fb3 - none, fb4 - Layout, fb5,6,7,8 - as usual.